raspberrypilearning/how-are-you/en/step_2.md

 Think of the person you want to send your message to.
 We will call that person the 'respondent'.

-What langauge does the respondent speak?
+What language does the respondent speak?

 --- task ---

 + Open the code editor.
 Currently in the `say`{:class="block3looks"} block you say "Type your message here".
 Delete the message that is there and type in your own personal message.

-+ Choose the respondent's language i.e. the language you want to translate your message in to.
++ Choose the respondent's language, i.e. the language you want to translate your message in to.
 It's currently set to Arabic.
 There are 40 languages in Scratch to choose from!
 Let's hope the language the respondent speaks is included in those 40.
 ```blocks3
 when flag clicked
 set voice to [tenor v] ::tts